Viktarprof/Viktarprof/README.md

 - 👋 Hi, I’m Viktor!
-- 👀 I’m interested in I am a student at school TelRan
+- 👀 I'm interested in a lot of things.
+I want to be useful, so I grow and develop.
+My life position is: responsibility.
 - 🌱 I’m currently learning at school TelRan.
 Direction Front End.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me?
 My profile in linkedin.com https://www.linkedin.com/in/viktar-kalosha-1b8457151/